tangentsoft/pidp8i/src/cc8/README.md

     to make this as reliable as modern C programmers expect.

-<a id="pre"></a>
+<a id="driver"></a>
-## Preprocessor
+## Compiler Driver

-The compiler distribution includes a pre-processor file (`c8.c` &rarr;
+The OS/8 compiler distribution includes a driver program (`c8.c` &rarr;
-`CC0.SV`).
-This is a stub and merely asks for a filename and calls the compiler chain.
-This file may be extended and used to process `#define` `#include`, etc.
+`CC.SV`).
+It simply asks for a filename and calls the first stage of the compiler proper, `CC1`.
+Eventually, we may add a preprocessor and call it from this driver between those steps.

-Compile using the cross-compiler to `c8.s`, copy to `C8.SB` under OS/8 on your PDP-8 target system, then:

-    .COMP C8.SB
-    .R LOADER
-    *C8,LIBC/I/O$
-    .SAVE SYS CC0
-    .R CC0
-    >                   enter filename and press Return
-    .COMP CC.SB
-    .R LOADER
-    *CC,LIBC/G          if no file I/O; or...
-    *CC,LIBC/I/O/G      ...if using file I/O
+## Demo

-Try the examples in `*.CC` on `DSK:`.
-I personally like `PS.CC`, Pascal’s triangle.
-This version does not require factorials, which are a bit out of range for 12 bits!!
+Try the examples in `*.C` on `DSK:`.
+I personally like `PS.C`, Pascal’s triangle.
+This version does not require factorials, which are a bit out of range for 12 bits!

 Try it with:

-    .R CC0
+    .R CC
-    >PS.CC
+    >PS.C
     .COMP CC.SB
     .R LOADER
     *CC,LIBC/G